mdavoodi/www/source/blog/2015-04-29-using-vault-with-consul-template.md

 ## Conclusion

-Consul Template has changed the way many organizations manage their service discovery and configuration.
-We are very excited to bring first-class Vault integration to your fingertips.
+Consul Template has changed the way organizations manage service discovery and configuration.
+Vault has changed the way organizations manage keys and secrets in distributed systems.
+Together Consul Template and Vault can be the foundation for service discovery and service configuration in the modern datacenter.
 Since both Vault and Consul Template are **open source**, you can view the source code and discover just how the integration works.
 Please join me in welcoming the newest integration to Consul Template!